khoogheem/SwiftXcodeFileTemplates/README.md

 ===
 These can be added to your XCode by moving the Swift folder into ~Library/Developer/Xcode/Templates/File Templates/

+Or get them from [Alcatraz](https://github.com/supermarin/Alcatraz) which is the most easy way.

 To Use
 ===
 In a XCode Project.